-It will be observed that the crushed dia-. meter of the head now lies in the transverse of the pelvis; delivery will be facilitated in a flat pelvis if the instrument is rotated so as to bring the crushed diameter into the conjugate where the space is limited.
+It will be observed that the crushed diameter of the head now lies in the transverse of the pelvis; delivery will be facilitated in a flat pelvis if the instrument is rotated so as to bring the crushed diameter into the conjugate where the space is limited.
 The amount of pelvic curve on the instrument is slight, and does not contra-indicate extraction in the conjugate.

-Extraction. - Before beginning the extraction the perforation aperture must be examined and the edges of the scalp turned in over the edges of the bone, so as to avoid laceration of the vaginal walls by protruding spieules.
+Extraction. - Before beginning the extraction the perforation aperture must be examined and the edges of the scalp turned in over the edges of the bone, so as to avoid laceration of the vaginal walls by protruding spicules.
 Traction should always be made in the axis of the pelvis.
-The eephalotribe is a very powerful tractor, and at first great gentleness must be used until it is clear that the grip is secure.
-If traction does not cause the head to advance, the blades are probably slipping.
-An antiseptic intra-uterine douche should always be given after crushing operations.
-The application of the cephalotribe to the after-coming head needs no separate description.
+The cephalotribe is a very powerful tractor, and at first great gentleness must be used until it is clear that the grip is secure.
+If traction does not cause the head to advance, the blades are probably slipping. antiseptic intra-uterine douche should always be given after crushing operations.

-F1G.
-348.-The Cephalotribe applied to the Head for Crushing.
+Fig. 348.-The Cephalotribe applied to the Head for Crushing.